acidgenomics/koopa/README.md

 This will automatically load `seqcloud` in an interactive session.

-If you'd also like to load seqcloud on a login node, we recommend symlinking your `.bashrc` file to `bash_profile`:
+To also load seqcloud on a login node, we recommend symlinking your `.bashrc` file to `.bash_profile`:

 ```{bash}
 ln -s ~/.bashrc ~/.bash_profile